-Staged in a newly-renovated 8,000-square-foot vacant retail space, ArtTech is an experiential learning experience designed to encourage kids to consider how when art and technology are combined, innovative solutions to old problems be be discovered.
+Staged in a newly-renovated 8,000-square-foot vacant retail space, ArtTech is an experiential learning experience designed to encourage kids to consider how, when art and technology are combined, innovative solutions to old problems can be discovered.
 The installation also prompts kids to take note of these disciplines in their daily lives and consider the impact of STEAM on the world in which they live.

 Teaching artists will be on hand at each of the ARTech stations to both assist visitors and answer questions about technology, process and more.

 Read on to learn what ARTech has in store for guests!

 The award-winning design kit Rigamajig is enlisted in this large space reserved for building whatever little minds can dream up.
 (There’s even a soft-play corner for very tiny kids.)
 Wooden planks, pulleys, rope, wheels, nuts, bolts and more can be assembled any which way.

 Kids get to build their own vehicle, and learn about the difference between speed and velocity, thanks to brightly-colored ramps of varying slopes and shapes.

 Tech company and Meatpacking resident GIPHY presents a particularly fun station that will also make great Instagram like-bait.
 You and the kids can make your own short animated GIF, that, in addition to being fun and cool, also clearly demonstrates the concept of animation — and yes, you get to keep it!